Notes for MA & Post Experience Programme Applicants

 Your referee should email the form directly to the Registrar by 28 February 2022.
 Due to Covid-19 restrictions, we will only accept reference forms via email.

 £10,000 per annum for Overseas students

 An application fee of £30 must be submitted with the application form.
+Those who are eligible to be considered for the Commonwealth Heritage Forum funding should contact the Registrar for a discount code for the application fee.
 If accepted a non refundable deposit of 20% of the first year fees must be paid by 9 July 2021.
 The remaining fees are expected to be paid by the beginning of each academic year which is non-refundable except in exceptional circumstances at the discretion of the School.
 No award can be made until all fees are paid.
 Cheques should be made out to ‘The Prince’s Foundation School of Traditional Arts’.

 Allow for an estimated expenditure of £15,000 per academic year for living expenses.
 This will vary according to the cost of rent and travel.